Hong Kong School Drama Festival

 - Any registered day secondary or primary school may apply.

 - Each school may join in more than one language group.

 - Two or more schools may jointly present a play.
 In such case, schools will be regarded as one single unit for cash grant and awards.

 - Schools can write their own scripts, use existing scripts or make use of scripts in adapted form.
 In the latter case, schools should clear the copyright of the scripts used for their plays.

-- The duration of each play: Primary Schools: 15-20 minutes; Secondary Schools: 20-30 minutes (The organiser has the right to terminate plays which exceed the time limits.)
+- The organiser has the right to terminate plays which exceed the time limits.

-- The roles of the play can only be taken up by students of the participating schools although other people may also be involved in the production work.
+- The play can only be performed by students of the participating schools while other people may be involved in the production work.

 - The organiser reserves the rights to use the visual materials of the participating schools in the Festival, such as pictures, videos, texts, photos of activities, images, posters, pictures or audios, etc. for record purpose and publicity.
 The media of promotion includes but is not limited to publications, websites and promotional materials.
 Schools should include this note in the school circular.

 (Basic Drama Training Course)